singularityhacker/textual-serve-demo/README.md

 ## The Problem

-The app works perfectly locally but shows only a splash screen when deployed to Railway.
+The app works perfectly locally but shows only a splash screen when deployed to hosting service.
+I tried Railway and Render.

 ## Files